wxWidgets/website/docs/faq/osx/index.md

   specific menu title.
 * The item Id of the _About_ menu is stored in 'wxApp::s_macAboutMenuItemID', it defaults to 'wxID_ABOUT', but can be changed as well to suit your needs.
-* The other items of the wxWidgets help menu are appended to the OS X _Help_ menu and the translation of Ids is handled transparently for your application.
+* The other items of the wxWidgets help menu are appended to the macOS _Help_ menu and the translation of Ids is handled transparently for your application.